Program Highlights

 Research Opportunities

 Explore specific facets of chemistry through research projects and independent study.
-Luther chemistry students can take part in research programs at institutions such as New York University, the University of Minnesota, and Boston University.
+Luther chemistry students can take part in research programs at the University of Minnesota, University of Iowa, New York University, and many others.

 Nationally Recognized Program